-There are over 1,000 registered World Heritage Sites in more than 150 countries.
+There are currently over 1,000 registered World Heritage sites in more than 150 countries.

-In Sweden, there are 15 world heritage sites.
+In Sweden we have 15 of them.
 The High Coast/Kvarken Archipelago is the only exclusively natural heritage site in Sweden.

 The High Coast/Kvarken Archipelago, which is shared between Sweden and Finland, is also one of the few cross-border world heritage sites.